IBM/text-summarization-and-visualization-using-watson-studio/README.md

 * Quickly summarize the text from documents & news feeds.
 * Create topic modeling on the text to extract important topics.
 * Create visualizations for better understanding of the data.
+* Interpret the summary and visualization of the data.
-* Analyze the text for further processing to generate recommendations.
+* Analyze the text for further processing to generate recommendations or taking informed decisions.

 # Architecture Diagram